YaleSpinup/s3-api/README.md

 DELETE /v1/s3/{account}/websites/{website}/users/{user}
 ```

+## Authentication

+Authentication is accomplished via a pre-shared key.
+This is done via the `X-Auth-Token` header.

 ## Access to buckets

 When creating a bucket, by default, an IAM policy (of the same name) is created with full access to that